 Standard Why is this standard important?
 A.1.
 Observation and assessment.
-Program learns more about each child through regular observation and formal assessment.
-Offering individualized instruction requires knowing and understanding children's unique needs, temperaments, and levels of development, Gathering assessment information is one important part of getting to know children, and helps teachers and providers monitor their progress.
+Program learns more about each child through regular observation and formal assessment, Offering individualized instruction requires knowing and understanding children's unique needs, temperaments, and levels of development, Gathering assessment information is one important part of getting to know children, and helps teachers and providers monitor their progress.
 Assessment information best informs instruction when it is gathered using a valid, reliable child assessment tool and involves families.
 (NAEYC, 2009; NCQTl, 2014; Reynolds, 2016; Tout et al. 2011) Star-Rating Indicators for Full-Rating One-Star A1.1.
 Child observation.
 Program observes and documents children's growth and development.
 Two-Stars None.
-Three or Four Stars A1.3a.
+A1.3a.
 Child assessment.
 Program assesses all children in at least one age group using an approved assessment tool at least once a year.
 (Required for 3 Stars) A1.4.
 Child assessment.
 Program assesses all children in all age groups using an approved assessment tool at least twice a year.
 (Required for 4 Stars) A1.3b.
 Providing assessment to families.
 Program provides families with child assessment results.
-(2 points) A1.3c, Asks for parent input.
+(2 points) Three or Four Stars A1.3c, Asks for parent input.
 Program asks families to share their own observations from home and provide input into goals.
 (2 points) A1.3d.
 Kindergarten Entry Profile tool.
 Program assesses each child using a child assessment tool included in the Kindergarten Entry Profile menu.
 (3 points) A1.3e.
 Planning for children with special needs.
 Program has a plan to partner with families and service providers of children with special needs.
 (2 points) Star-Rating Star-Rating Indicators for Accelerated Rating Four-Stars A1.4.
 Child assessment.
 Program assesses all children in all age groups using an approved assessment tool at least twice a year.
 (Required for 4 Stars)

-Category: Assessment and Planning for Each Individual Child Why is this standard important?
+Category: Assessment and Planning for Each Individual Chil Standard Why is this standard important?
+A.2.
+Assessment-based instruction.
+Program uses assessments to plan group and individualized instruction.
 It is not enough to gather assessment information, it must also be put to use to make a difference for children.
 When assessment information is aggregated and well-understood by early educators, they are able to use the information to inform instructional planning, enabling them to meet the needs of each child while also planning for the needs of the group.
-(NAEYC, 2003) Indicators for Full-Rating None.
-None.
-A2.3a.
+(NAEYC, 2003) Star-Rating Indicators for Full-Rating One-Star None.
+Two-Stars None.
+Three or Four-Stars A2.3a.
 Assessment-based individualized instruction.
 Program uses child assessment information to design goals and guide instruction for each child.
 (2 points) A2.3b.
 Assessment-based group instruction.
-Program uses aggregated child assessment information to design Indicators for Accelerated Rating Meets standard through other monitoring process.
+Program uses aggregated child assessment information to design Star-Rating group goals and guide instruction for group.
+(2 points) Indicators for Accelerated Rating Four-Stars Meets standard through other monitoring process.